pagopa/interop-be-signalhub-qa-tests/README.md

 ### Data preparation

-Execute data preparation if your environment need this (**BE CAREFUL!** data preparation truncate some tables!):
+Execute data preparation if your environment need this:

 `pnpm run data-preparation`

+### AWS credentials and authenticated session

 ### Test suite